dgkimpton/spoke/README.md

 ## Known Issues
 Due to limitations of the proc-macro (and proc-macro2) libraries on stable some of the compile errors are highlighted against a single token when they realistically apply to multiple tokens.
 Improvements can be made here when the proc_macro_span feature stabilises.

+If any test in a spoke requires the variable to be mutable it must be mutable for all.
+This can sometimes cause issues.
+The workaround is to split up the branches which can mean undesired duplication.
+Until such time as we get proper reflection I don't have a perfect solution for this (ideally the test would just drop unused mutability based on compiler feedback).

 ### Missing features (planned)
 Currently the following features of standard Rust tests are planned but as yet unavailable.